michael-etzkorn/scripts/README.md

 ### Script Ideas
 - [x] Create a script that generates the collateral for a blackbox verilog module in Chisel
   - [ ] If the connections are AXI, making the aw, ar, b, r, and w connections to an AXI Master/Slave node
+  - [ ] If connections have ready/valid/bits and common prefix use `DecoupledIO`
 - [ ] Script to control VCS runs from python shell.
 ### `ChiselWrapper.py`
 - Currently supported by [this fork](https://github.com/hdl/pyhdlparser) of HDLParse.